-Ultimately, adopting your first family dog or even your second is just as much hard work as it is a joyous and welcome change.
+Adopting your first family dog or even your second is just as hard work as it is a joyous and welcome change.
 If you are financially and emotionally prepared for one, incorporating one into your family is a blessing!

 About the Author